Skip to main content

 1. Plug in the charger DC output cable (heavier gauge cable).

 2. Plug in the charger auxiliary control cable.
-(Note: Only relevant to Warthogs with lithium batteries.)
+(Note: Only relevant to Warthogs with LiFEPO4 batteries.)

 3. Plug the charger into AC power (directly to the wall outlet, no extension cords).